 AccountingThe Bachelor’s in Accounting program and Accounting minor are designed to prepare students for a professional career in public accounting, managerial accounting, tax accounting or governmental accounting.
 The Bachelor’s curriculum stresses professional ethics.
-It is excellent preparation for graduate study in accounting, business administration or law.
+Our undergraduate programs are excellent preparation for graduate study in accounting, business administration or law.

 Located in Kansas City, the Park School of Business is one of the most progressive business schools in the United States - one that is clearly on the move.
 The faculty and staff of the Park School of Business are constantly taking the pulse of the business world to make sure our programs are on the cutting edge of management know-how and technological innovations that will shape business education and practice well into the 21st century.

 Program Mission, Vision and Competencies

-Careers, Certifications and Professional Organizations in AccountingIf you have a high aptitude for math, enjoy working with numbers, and are good at solving problems or puzzles, you should consider a career in accounting.
+Careers, Certifications and Professional Organizations in AccountingIf you enjoy working with math and solving number problems or puzzles, you should consider a career in accounting.
 Students in this program typically find that a degree in accounting offers a variety of career options, and accounting often is the starting point for a wide array of positions throughout an organization.
 Individuals who understand how a business operates and what the financial and operating numbers mean are at a distinct advantage for upward mobility in any organization.
 For professionals who want to further their career in the accounting field, Park offers CPA classes in Kansas City.

 Accountants are in high demand.
 Accounting ranks as one of the top 10 college degrees that employers consistently seek.
 Even during periods of a weak economy, job opportunities in the field of accounting continue.
 A typical current entry- level salary range is around $37,000 - $55,000.